 - Spray bottle (optional)

-The only downside of collecting your pine cones from outside is that they're more likely to be dirty, sappy, or have little bugs hiding inside.
-But don't let that deter you!
-It's pretty easy to clean them.
+The only downside to collecting pine cones from outside is they're likely to have dirt, sap, or even small bugs on them.
+But don't let that deter you.
+It's easy to clean them.